Plexiglass is more like transparent plastics, which is why it can be an alternative to glass.

 Now, how do you put holes in a plexiglass without cracking it?

-As fragile as plexiglasses can be you would need a drill to do this, but for this article, we would discuss how you can effectively use your drill to put holes in them without cracking it.
+As fragile as plexiglasses can be, you would need a drill to do this, but for this article, we will discuss how you can effectively use your drill to put holes in them without cracking them.

 Select the right tool

 Using the regular drill bits that you use for metal and wood would chip the edges and crack the plexiglass while you drill, but there are specific drills designed for plexiglasses, you should rather get one.

 If you can’t get any, you can also use a regular drill that would run with a speed of between 500 and 100 RPM but with plexiglass drill bits.
 The plexiglass drill bits have geometric structures different from the traditional drill bits that allow them to puncture easily through the acrylic.

 Apart from the power drill, you also need a piece of wood, permanent markers or grease oil, masking tape, and spray lubricant.
 With these tools, you can make a perfect drill through a plexiglass.